implydata/learn-druid/website/courses/druid-basics/parallelism.md

 ## Exercise

 Try to adapt the flight records query to use a table that you've ingested yourself.
-There are many more examples of Druid SQL in the [learn-druid repository](https://github.com/implydata/learn-druid).
+There are many more examples of Druid SQL in the [Learn Druid developer environment](/courses/resources).
 If you'd like to see more, it's the  place to see what Druid can do.

 ## Learn more